simonw/google-drive-to-sqlite/README.md

 ```
 <!-- [[[end]]] -->

+To revoke the token that is stored in `auth.json`, run the `revoke` command:

+    google-drive-to-sqlite revoke

+Or if your token is stored in another location:

+    google-drive-to-sqlite revoke -a ~/google-drive-auth.json

 ## google-drive-to-sqlite files

 To retrieve metadata about the files in your Google Drive, or a folder or search within it, use the `google-drive-to-sqlite files` command.